rsarky/pro-claim/README.md

 > A GitHub App built with [probot](https://github.com/probot/probot) that automatically assigns a contributor to an issue that he/she 'claims' for.
 Inspired by [zulipbot](https://github.com/zulip/zulipbot)

+Useful for open source organizations who want to allow aspiring contributors to claim issues in a democratic and straightforward manner.

 ***Only works for repositories owned by organizations.***

 ## Usage